Massive winter storm brings rolling blackouts, power outages

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-Multiple highways were closed and crashes claimed at least five lives, officials said.
-At least one person died in a massive pileup involving at least 50 vehicles on the Ohio Turnpike.
-A Kansas City, Missouri, driver was killed after skidding into a creek, and three others died Wednesday in separate crashes on icy northern Kansas roads.
+Multiple highways were closed and crashes claimed at least six lives, officials said.
+At least two people died in a massive pileup involving some 50 vehicles on the Ohio Turnpike.
+A Kansas City, Missouri, driver was killed Thursday after skidding into a creek, and three others died Wednesday in separate crashes on icy northern Kansas roads.

 Michigan also faced a deluge of crashes, including one involving nine semitrailers.

-Brent Whitehead said it took him 7.5 hours __ instead of the usual six __ to drive from his home near Minneapolis to his parents’ home outside Chicago on Thursday as the wind froze his wipers and he struggled to control his car on the ice.
+Brent Whitehead said it took him 7.5 hours __ instead of the usual six __ to drive from his home near Minneapolis to his parents’ home outside Chicago on Thursday in sometimes icy conditions.

 “Thank goodness I had my car equipped with snow tires,” he said.